RundesBalli/adsbTelegramNotifier/README.md

 # adsbTelegramNotifier
 Notifies via Telegram when an aircraft passes over a certain area.
+The script gets the data from an existing readsb or dump1090 installation (`aircraft.json`).

 ## Dependencies
 Install the dependencies via:
 `sudo apt install curl php-cli php-json php-curl -y`
+You also need a decoder instance, such as [readsb](https://github.com/wiedehopf/adsb-wiki/wiki/Raspbian-Lite%3A-ADS-B-receiver) or dump1090.

 ## Install
 Go to the directory where you want to install the notifier, clone Repository, rename `config.template.php` to `config.php` and edit the config file.